 3. Make Architectural Lines A Focal Point

-Clean, architectural lines are one of the key elements of contemporary design.
+Clean architectural lines are one of the key elements of contemporary style home design.
 Using the property’s structure to highlight design details is a fantastic way to exhibit the clean lines needed for a contemporary interior.
-From accentuating the stark shapes of windows and archways by leaving them unadorned, to using the edges of furniture and art to mirror or frame the lines found in the building’s structure you can give any room instant contemporary appeal.
-In this type of design blank space becomes just as important as decorated areas and helps to ensure the crisp, clean looks remains uncluttered.
+You can accentuate the stark shapes of windows and archways by leaving them unadorned, for example.
+Also, using the edges of furniture and art to mirror or frame the lines found in the building’s structure can give any room instant contemporary appeal.
+In this type of design, blank space becomes just as important as decorated areas and helps to ensure the crisp, clean looks remains uncluttered.

 4. But Don’t Only Utilise Straight Lines